 View the standalone assessment example

-Now view the the standalone assessment example at http://localhost:8000/assessment/standalone-assessment.php (or select the Standalone assessment example from the index page).
+Now view the standalone assessment example at http://localhost:8000/assessment/standalone-assessment.php (or select the Standalone assessment example from the index page).

-This page is a basic example of an assessment delivered by Learnosity's embeddable assess player.
+This page is a basic example of an assessment delivered by Learnosity's embeddable assessment player.
 You can answer the questions in this demo assessment to experience the types of Questions that can be provided.

 How it works

-activity_template_id: Reference of the Activity to retrieve from the Item bank.
+activity_template_id: reference of the Activity to retrieve from the Item bank.
 The Activity defines which Items will be served in this assessment.

 $consumerKey = 'yis0TYCu7U9V4o7M'; $consumerSecret = '74c5fd430cf1242a527f6223aebd42d30464be22';

-We construct security settings that ensure the report is initialized on the intended domain.
+Here, we construct security settings that ensure the report is initialized on the intended domain.
 The value provided to the domain property must match the domain from which the file is actually served.

 $security = [ 'domain' => $_SERVER['SERVER_NAME'], 'consumer_key' => $consumerKey ];